 My advisor was interested in understanding pesticide risks to children of migrant farm workers.
 I found this work fulfilling, and decided to stay on for a Ph.D..
 Together we initiated the human exposure research program at Stanford.
 My doctoral dissertation topic on pesticide exposure modeling, which necessitated developing new videography methods to understand children's activity patterns, was unconventional for the civil and environmental engineering department, but launched me into the emerging field of human exposure science.

-I joined EPA as a postdoctoral researcher in 1998; my graduate school work was timely for the new modeling program in the Agency's National Exposure Research Laboratory.
-My career path has evolved in ways I could not have imagined.
-I'm excited now to be co-leading the Community Public Health project in EPA's Sustainable and Healthy Community's research program.
+I joined EPA as a postdoctoral researcher in 1998; my graduate school work was timely for the new exposure modeling program.
+My career path has evolved in exciting ways I could not have imagined.

 What brought you to EPA?

 I was introduced to human exposure science during graduate school by a former EPA scientist who was a founder of the field and a great mentor to me.
-One of my current EPA colleagues, who had helped me as a PhD student, encouraged me to apply for EPA's newly created postdoctoral research program in the Office of Research and Development (ORD).
+Another EPA colleague who had helped me as a PhD student, suggested I apply for the Agency's newly created postdoctoral research program in the Office of Research and Development (ORD).
 Several EPA managers (now retired) became mentors I'm still in touch with.
 They inspired me with their dedicated service to EPA's mission of protecting public health and the environment.

 If you were not a scientist, what do you think you would be doing?

 That's a tough question for me, since I have many interests in both the arts and sciences.
 I really enjoy creative writing as a hobby (also competitive ballroom dancing, which I plan to do more after the pandemic), so I would probably try that professionally.
 Technical writing has been a favorite aspect of my ORD job.
-As a very proud mother of two, including a daughter with special medical needs, I could also envision doing something else related to children's health.
+As a very proud mother of two -- a son and a daughter, who was born with medical issues -- I could also envision doing something else to make a difference regarding children's health.